CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/System-Req/system-requirements-cyclecloud.md

 ![CMAQ Domain](../../qa_plots/tileplots/CMAQ_ACONC_12US2_Benchmark_Tileplot.png)

+## Storage Options

+CMAQ requires low-latency storage, especially if you are running CMAQ on a large domain and using more than 200 processors.

+Azure File Storage account for premium file shares is required.

+Quote from following link: "Provisioned file shares can be dynamically scaled up or down depending on your storage and IO performance characteristics.
+The provisioned size of the file share can be increased at any time but can be decreased only after 24 hours since the last increase.
+After waiting for 24 hours without a quota increase, you can decrease the share quota as many times as you like, until you increase it again.
+IOPS/throughput scale changes will be effective within a few minutes after the provisioned size change."

+<a href="https://learn.microsoft.com/en-us/azure/storage/files/understanding-billing#provisioned-model">Azure Premium File Shares</a>

 ## Recommended Cycle Cloud Configuration for CONUS Domain 12US2

 Note, first create a VM using the image: CycleCloud 8.2, and from that VM, the Cycle Cloud is built.